 This strategy is similar to the last one in that it employs the idea of being less self-protective (and less avoidant).

-5. Improve your skills in domains you don't value much.
+5. Improving your skills in domains you don't value much

 A recipe for disaster is deriving your self-worth from only one or two life domains (like work, your body, or your parenting).
 A strategy from my book, The Healthy Mind Toolkit, is to consider devoting some effort to life domains you don't value much.
 For example, if you're someone who is very focused on career, try improving your skills at cooking or home organization.
 Why?
 Doing this may show you that you have skills and talents in areas where you didn't realize it.
 Also, since behavior drives thinking, devoting effort to these domains will cause you to value them more, and help make your self-esteem more well-rounded and resilient.